Coconut: United States

 In the United States, coconut palms can be grown and reproduced outdoors without irrigation in Hawaii, southern and central Florida, and the territories of Puerto Rico, Guam, American Samoa, the U.S. Virgin Islands, and the Northern Mariana Islands.
+Coconut palms are also periodically successful in the Lower Rio Grande Valley region of southern Texas and in other microclimates in the southwest.

 In Florida, wild populations of coconut palms extend up the East Coast from Key West to Jupiter Inlet, and up the West Coast from Marco Island to Sarasota.
 Many of the smallest coral islands in the Florida Keys are known to have abundant coconut palms sprouting from coconuts that have drifted or been deposited by ocean currents.
-Coconut palms are cultivated north of south Florida to roughly Cocoa Beach on the East Coast and Clearwater on the West Coast.
+Coconut palms are cultivated north of South Florida to roughly Cocoa Beach on the East Coast and Clearwater on the West Coast.

 Australia

 Coconuts are commonly grown around the northern coast of Australia, and in some warmer parts of New South Wales.
-However they are mainly present as decoration, and the Australian coconut industry is small; Australia is a net importer of coconut products.
-Australian cities put much effort into de-fruiting decorative coconut trees to ensure that the mature coconuts do not fall and injure people.
+However, they are mainly present as decoration, and the Australian coconut industry is small; Australia is a net importer of coconut products.
+Australian cities put much effort into de-fruiting decorative coconut trees to ensure that mature coconuts do not fall and injure people.

 Allergens

 Food

 Coconut oil is increasingly used in the food industry.
-Proteins from coconut may cause food allergy, including anaphylaxis.
+Proteins from coconut may cause allergic reactions, including anaphylaxis, in some people.

 In the United States, the Food and Drug Administration declared that coconut must be disclosed as an ingredient on package labels as a "tree nut" with potential allergenicity.